Synthetixio/arbitrum-lp/liquidity/ui/SETTLE_ORDER.md

 Invoke the `settleOrder` (`PerpsMarketProxy.settleOrder(perpsAccountId)`) function.

 After successful execution, be sure to refresh the cache for `PerpsMarketProxy.getOrder(perpsAccountId)` and call to update the status of the previously opened order.
-Also, you need to refresh the cache and call `PerpsMarketProxy.getOpenPosition(perpsAccountId, params.market)` to update the UI and show the user the details of the open position.
+Also, you need to refresh the cache and call `PerpsMarketProxy.getOpenPosition(perpsAccountId, params.perpsMarketId)` to update the UI and show the user the details of the open position.